A Few Words On the Cowardly Assassination of Charlie Kirk and the Reaction

 Free speech remains the answer.

 If you’ve seen the close-up video, you’ll know how disturbing it is.
-I’m not an emotional bloke, but Christ.
-The anger that drove up from the pit of my stomach was like that of an F1 car smashing into the barricade.
+I’m not an emotional bloke, but Christ—the anger that drove up from the pit of my stomach was like that of an F1 car smashing into the barricade.

 Here was a man who spoke across a wide range of subjects, to a wide range of people.
 He said things some would call controversial, but at the heart of it was a single, powerful idea: